Attract young readers and engage their parents and grandparents with one of Missouri Press Foundation’s popular historical fiction serial stories.

 Hannah's Diary: A Tale of the Pony Express

 The story of Hannah, a little girl on the American frontier, who makes history by sending one of the first letters on the Pony Express.
 Hannah learns that you can keep old friends while making new ones.
 She also discovers fun on the riverboats and how, by working hard, anyone can make a dream come true.
-(Companion teacher guide available) Also available in Spanish.
+(8 chapters, companion teacher guide available) Also available in Spanish.

 Hannah's Diary: A Tale of the Pony Express NOW A BOOK!

 The story of Hannah is now available in a commemorative book.
 Click HERE to order the book from our online store.

 The story of the boyhood of astronomer Edwin Hubble.
 A country boy who was introduced to the moon and stars by his grandfather, Hubble became an astronomer because he followed his heart.
 One of the most important astronomers in history, he "discovered" the Big Bang theory of creation.
 The Hubble Space Telescope is named for him.
 (8 chapters, Includes a free teacher's guide.)
 Also available in Spanish.